St Meubred’s Church

 St Meubred’s has become the first Cycling Church in the UK.
 Early in October 2017 Bishop Chris of St Germans dedicated the newly installed Cycle Prayer Station which has been gloriously decorated by pupils from Cardinham Primary School.

-St Meubred’s Church wanted to make it known that it especially welcomes cyclists and walkers who are enjoying the delights of the surrounding countryside.
+St Meubred’s Church especially welcomes cyclists and walkers who are enjoying the delights of the surrounding countryside.
 People are invited to bring their thoughts and prayers to the Prayer Station by tying ribbons to the bicycle or writing on and attaching luggage labels.
 The original idea came from a member of the congregation who sadly lost a close friend who had been passionate about cycling.
 More details on the Prayer Station can be found here